 When dispatched, two-person teams can provide an in-person response that includes:

 - A qualified behavioral health care professional and

 - A qualified mental health associate or Peer Support Specialist trained in crisis response.

-- Get support at home and
+- Get support at home or in their community and

 - Avoid unnecessary visits to the emergency room.

-- Mental health therapy,
+- Individual and/or family mental health therapy,

 - Skills training,

-- Crisis de-escalation.
+- Crisis response and de-escalation,